azam-akram/spring-boot-cassandra-docker/README.md

 ### Prerequisites

-I used docker-compose to run Cassandra and Zookeeper containers, so no need to install them locally.
+I used docker-compose to run Cassandra and Zookeeper containers.

 ```docker-compose
 version: '2'